Andras7/word2vec-pytorch/README.md

 ## Advantages

 * Easy to understand, solid code
-* Easy to extend, to make new experiments
+* Easy to extend for new experiments
 * You can try advanced learning optimizers, with new learning technics
-* GPU spupprot
+* GPU support

 ## Supprted features